Pomax/are-we-flying/docs/index.md

 ## Recording our flight path

-Seeing ourselves flying around on the map is pretty great, but we can only see "where we are", instead of seeing where we've been so far.
+Seeing ourselves flying around on the map is pretty great, but right now we can only see "where we are", instead of seeing where we've come from.
 As it turns out, Leaflet supports drawing polygons, so let's also add some "flight tracking" to our web page (not in the least because it's something that will be pretty important for debugging autopilot code later!).

 First, we create a little `public/js/trail.js` class because you know how this works by now, new code gets its own file: